 All this should serve as a powerful motivator for regular physical activity.
 But the immediate and long-term benefits of exercise on the brain have even bigger implications.

-Exercise could help students better absorb everything from history lessons to chemistry experiments–and they’d be happier too.
 Just consider how the educational system might be altered if we acknowledge exercise’s ability to brighten our mood, decrease stress, and improve our attention span and memory.
 The growing evidence that exercise improves these key brain functions should encourage schools around the world to increase—not decrease—students’ physical activity.
 Not only would this help students to better absorb everything from history lessons to chemistry experiments, they’d be a lot happier too.

 The positive brain-based effects of exercise for education are just as relevant for very young children.
 The growing popularity of outdoor preschools are a promising sign that this message is starting to get through.